akyriako/typesense-operator/README.md

 >   in: **config/samples/ts_v1alpha1_typesensecluster_kind.yaml**
 > * Add additional Typesense server configuration variables in `NodesListConfigMap` as described in:
 >   https://typesense.org/docs/27.1/api/server-configuration.html#using-environment-variables
+> * In heavy datasets is advised to set `incrementalQuorumRecovery` to `true` and let the controller reconstruct the quorum
+>   node by node.
+That will smooth the leader election process while new nodes are joining but it will make recovery process last longer.

 **StorageSpec** (optional)